AbdelrahmanSamha/Exponent-FSMD-with-LCD-controller-in-verilog/README.md

 # Single purpose exponent calculator with LCD controller

-the main feature of this project is a Static LCD controller. the LCD controller is found in abd_lcd_initializer.v Do NOT modify the states that contian :
+the project is a FSMD that calculate A to the power of N. sizing of the registers are 8,8 respectively to produce a 16 bit result. the main feature of this project is a Static LCD controller. the LCD controller is found in abd_lcd_initializer.v Do NOT modify the states that contian :